 h.
 Accomplished marriage license application form.
 The form will be provided at the local civil registrar.

 i.
-Certificate of attendance in a marriage counseling, family planning, and responsible parenthood seminar.
+Certificate of attendance in a marriage counseling, family planning, and responsible parenthood seminar (if applicable).

-The contents are basic and are focused primarily on the well-being and preparedness of the marrying couples.
+The contents are basic and are focused primarily on the well-being and preparedness of marrying couples.

 j.
 If one of the applying parties is a foreigner, the following supporting documents will also be required: